espway/espway/README.md

 ## Schematic & BOM

-A PCB design and a 3D printable body are planned, but nothing has been done yet.
-The intent is to have a leaner design, replacing the D1 Mini board with a smaller ESP-12S module and leaving out the USB port.
-Also MPU6050 will likely be replaced by LSM6DS3 due to better availability and cheaper price as discrete chips.
+A PCB design and a 3D printable body are planned.
+There is an initial design already in the `schematic` folder, but please don't use it quite yet - I'm still waiting for the (hopefully) final iteration of the board.
+There, MPU6050 will be replaced by LSM6DS3 and L293D for DRV8835 for better performance.

 Meanwhile, you can still build an ESPway using breakout boards available from the usual sources.
 A rough bill of materials for this is listed below: